RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 On the opposite side of the room is a carved chimney-piece of white statuary marble, surmounted by a mirror similar in design to the bookcase's central doors, which it faces and reflects.

-The carpets and curtains are of a deep rose color, the latter relieved by borders of colored brocade.
+The carpets and curtains are deep rose in color, the latter relieved by borders of colored brocade.
 This color also predominates in the covering of the seats.

-The frames of the seats are of mahogany, copied exactly from antique models, the original of one being unique.
-The writing and other tables, which have been specially designed, are also of mahogany.
+The frames of the seats are made of mahogany, copied exactly from antique models; each original is unique.
+The specially designed writing and other tables are also made of mahogany.

 First Class Passengers Select Reading Materials from the Library on a White Star Line Steamship circa 1909.

 The treatment of the swing doors in this apartment and the lounge is worthy of special attention.
-The panels are fitted with square beveled glasses, the narrow dividing rails being of richly chased and gilt ormolu.
+The panels are fitted with square beveled glasses, and the narrow dividing rails are richly chased and gilt ormolu.

-By using clear glass panels in the doors, the range of view is much extended, reaching the beautiful "corridors and adjoining rooms, a total distance of about 350 feet.
-It only remains to be said that the ceiling and dome, the crystal chandeliers, and other library accessories are similar to those in the lounge but quite distinct in detail.
+The use of clear glass panels in the doors extends the range of view, reaching the beautiful corridors and adjoining rooms, a total distance of about 350 feet.
+The ceiling and dome, the crystal chandeliers, and other library accessories are similar to those in the lounge but quite distinct in detail.

 First Class Smoking Room on the RMS Mauretania, 1907.